 On November 1, 2002, Tempur-Pedic International acquired Tempur World, Inc. (the Tempur Acquisition).
 The Tempur Acquisition was accounted for using the purchase method of accounting (see Note 2, Business Combinations).
 As a result of purchase accounting adjustments to the carrying value of the assets and liabilities, the financial position and results of operations for periods subsequent to the Tempur Acquisition are not comparable to those of Tempur World, Inc. (Tempur World).
-The accompanying financial statements and notes to consolidated financial statements present financial information for Tempur-Pedic International and Tempur World (Predecessor).
-The accompanying financial statements and notes to consolidated financial statements present financial information for Tempur-Pedic International as of December 31, 2002 and 2003, for the two months ended December 31, 2002 and for the twelve months ended December 31, 2003.
-These financial statements also include financial information for the Predecessor for the twelve months ended December 31, 2001 and the ten months ended October 31, 2002.
-As a result of the foregoing, the consolidated financial statements of the Predecessor and Tempur-Pedic International are not comparable and are separated by a black line.
+The accompanying financial statements and notes to consolidated financial statements present financial information for Tempur-Pedic International and Tempur-Pedic International as of December 31, 2002 and 2003, for the two months ended December 31, 2002 and for the twelve months ended December 31, 2001, As a result of the foregoing, the consolidated financial statements of the Predecessor and Tempur-Pedic International are not comparable and are separated by a black line.

-- (b) Basis of Consolidation-The accompanying financial statements include the accounts of Tempur-Pedic International and its subsidiaries and Tempur World and its subsidiaries.
+(b) Basis of Consolidation-The accompanying financial statements include the accounts of Tempur-Pedic International and its subsidiaries and Tempur World and its subsidiaries.
 All subsidiaries are wholly-owned.
 All material intercompany balances and transactions have been eliminated.
 Certain reclassifications have been made to prior periods to conform to the current year presentation.
-These reclassifications had no effect on net income (loss) for the periods previously reported. - (c) Management's Use of Estimates-The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates. - (d) Foreign Currency Translation-Assets and liabilities of non-US subsidiaries, whose functional currency is the local currency, are translated at period-end exchange rates.
+These reclassifications had no effect on net income (loss) for the periods previously reported.

+(c) Management's Use of Estimates-The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results could differ from those estimates.

+(d) Foreign Currency Translation-Assets and liabilities of non-US subsidiaries, whose functional currency is the local currency, are translated at periodend exchange rates.
 Income and expense items are translated at the average rates of exchange prevailing during the period.
 The adjustment resulting from translating the financial statements of such foreign subsidiaries is reflected as a separate component of consolidated stockholders' equity.
-Foreign currency transaction gains and losses are reported in results of operations. - (e) Financial Instruments and Hedging-Derivative financial instruments are used within the normal course of business principally to manage foreign currency exchange rate risk.
+Foreign currency transaction gains and losses are reported in results of operations.

+(e) Financial Instruments and Hedging-Derivative financial instruments are used within the normal course of business principally to manage foreign currency exchange rate risk.
 These instruments are generally short term in nature and are subject to fluctuations in foreign exchange rates and credit risk.
 Credit risk is managed through the selection of sound financial institutions as counterparties.
 The changes in fair market value of foreign exchange derivatives are recognized currently in the results of operations.

+TEMPUR-PEDIC INTERNATIONAL INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued)